anniehedgpeth/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-study-guide.md

 _Typically, actions are processed during the execution phase of the chef-client run.
 However, sometimes it is necessary to run an action during the compile phase.
 For example, a resource can be configured to install a package during the compile phase to ensure that application is available to other resources during the execution phase._

 > Note: Use the chef_gem resource to install gems that are needed by the chef-client during the execution phase.

+_Candidates should understand:_
+ - What happens during the 'compile' phase?

+_The chef-client identifies each resource in the node object and builds the resource collection.
+Libraries are loaded first to ensure that all language extensions and Ruby classes are available to all resources.
+Next, attributes are loaded, followed by lightweight resources, and then all definitions (to ensure that any pseudo-resources within definitions are available).
+Finally, all recipes are loaded in the order specified by the expanded run-list.
+This is also referred to as the “compile phase”._

+ - What happens during the 'execute' phase?

+_The chef-client configures the system based on the information that has been collected.
+Each resource is executed in the order identified by the run-list, and then by the order in which each resource is listed in each recipe.
+Each resource in the resource collection is mapped to a provider.
+The provider examines the node, and then does the steps necessary to complete the action.
+And then the next resource is processed.
+Each action configures a specific part of the system.
+This process is also referred to as convergence.
+This is also referred to as the “execution phase”._

  - What happens when you place some Ruby at the start of a recipe?